Ultrahigh-Energy Gamma-ray Emission Associated with Black Hole-Jet Systems: LHAASO OBSERVATIONS

-As the first known Galactic object ejecting matters with relativistic motion\cite{Mirabel94}, GRS~1915+105 is the famous archetypal microquasar.
-We discovered an extended source, LHAASO~J1914+1049 (RA$=288.63^\circ\pm 0.06^\circ$, DEC$=10.83^\circ\pm 0.06^\circ$), located at $0.21^\circ$ southwest of GRS~1915+105.
-Similar to the situation of V4641~Sgr, there is no other potential astrophysical counterpart of this source better than GRS~1915+105, so the microquasar likely accounts for the LHAASO source.
-ALMA has discovered two hotspots both at $0.28^\circ$ (corresponding to about 50\,pc) away from GRS~1915+105 in the opposite directions of the BH\cite{Tetarenko18}, which may be interpreted as two lobes.
-Indeed, the angular separation between the two ALMA hotspots is comparable to the extension of the LHAASO source with $r_{39}=0.33^\circ$.
-It could be due to the large distance of GRS~1915+105 (i.e., 9.4\,kpc\cite{Reid23}), so that LHAASO does not resolve their emissions.
+{\it GRS~1915+105.} As the first known Galactic object ejecting matters with relativistic motion\cite{Mirabel94}, GRS~1915+105 is the famous archetypal microquasar.
+We discovered an extended source, LHAASO~J1915+1053 (RA$=288.74^\circ\pm 0.05^\circ$, DEC$=10.88^\circ\pm 0.05^\circ$), located at $0.1^\circ$ southwest of GRS~1915+105.
+There are other potential high-energy particle accelerators, such as PSR~J1914+1054g and SNR~G045.7-00.4, around the LHAASO source, but { GRS~1915+105 is most likely the counterpart} (see Supplementary Materials for detailed discussion).
+Interestingly, ALMA has discovered two hotspots both at $0.28^\circ$ (corresponding to about 50\,pc) away from GRS~1915+105 in the opposite directions of the BH\cite{Tetarenko18}, which may be interpreted as two lobes driven by jets. { Recent observation by MeerKAT supports this picture\cite{Motta2025}.} Indeed, the angular separation between the two ALMA hotspots is comparable to the extension of the LHAASO source with $r_{39}=0.28^\circ$.
+It could be due to the large distance of GRS~1915+105 (i.e., 9.4\,kpc\cite{Reid23}), so that LHAASO does not resolve their emission.
 Alternatively, the extended nature of the source and the offset from the BH may be ascribed to the spatial distribution of the surrounding gas, if the emission from GRS~1915+195 is dominated by hadronic processes.